Dental Negligence Solicitors

 Why choose us for your dental claim?

-Cosmetic Surgery Solicitors was the first legal practice in England and Wales to focus solely on cosmetic surgery, beauty treatment, and dental negligence, and we have been operating since 2005.
-Because we are specialists in this area, we can provide expert guidance on every aspect of your dental negligence claim from start to finish.
+Cosmetic Surgery Solicitors was the first legal practice in England and Wales to focus exclusively on cosmetic surgery, beauty treatments and negligent dental treatment.
+Established in 2005, we have extensive experience supporting people who have experienced poor dental care.
+This specialist focus allows us to provide clear, informed guidance at every stage of a dental negligence claim.

-With an ‘excellent’ rating on TrustPilot, we are able to demonstrate the high level of trust placed in us by our clients.
-We have secured more than £10 million in compensation to date, and since we work on a no win, no fee basis, you can claim with us without any financial risk.
+We are proud to hold an ‘excellent’ Trustpilot rating, reflecting the trust placed in us by those we represent.
+To date, we have secured more than £10 million in compensation for people affected by dental negligence.
+We also work on a no win, no fee basis, meaning you can pursue a claim without financial risk.

-Headed up by Russell Sutton, a leader in the field of dental negligence, our team of dental solicitors has a 95% success rate in cases we have pursued after obtaining medical evidence, so we are well placed to help you succeed with your dental negligence claim.
+Our dental negligence team is led by Russell Sutton, a recognised authority in this area of law.
+With a 95% success rate in cases pursued after obtaining medical evidence, we are well placed to help you achieve a successful outcome to your dental negligence claim.

 Types of dental claims